BaZom/VroomSniffer/README.md

-# 🚗 Caralyze - Car Scraper System
+# 🚗 VroomSniffer - Car Scraper System

 A modern, modular web scraping system designed to collect car listings from eBay Kleinanzeigen, detect new listings, and send notifications via Telegram.
 Built with Python, Playwright, and Streamlit.